Saturday October 24th, 2015

-On October 4, 2014, Redwood City will host the 4th Annual OktobeRun Half Marathon and 5K Run/Walk.
+On October 24, 2015, Redwood City will host the 5th Annual Redwood City OktobeRun Half Marathon and 5K.
 This remains one of the few half marathons on the Peninsula.

 The half marathon course is flat, scenic, and largely off-road, perfect for a personal record.
-Beginning at the Port of Redwood City on Seaport Court, runners join the Bay Trail by Bair Island in the San Francisco Bay National Wildlife Refuge, continue to a gravel and dirt trail next to Steinberger Slough in Redwood Shores, and return.
-And we’re proud to announce a beautiful new 5K course that circles the Pacific Shores Center.
+Beginning in vibrant downtown Redwood City, runners join the Bay Trail next to Bair Island in the San Francisco Bay National Wildlife Refuge, continue to a gravel and dirt trail next to Steinberger Slough in Redwood Shores, and return.
+The 5K follows the same course but turns around near the One Marina community next to Redwood Creek.

 Weather is likely to be perfect for runners.
 Situated midway between San Francisco and San Jose, our location next to San Francisco Bay keeps our climate moderate and comfortable year round.
 The average high temperature in October is 73° and the average low is 49°.

 The OktobeRun Half Marathon is part of the California Half and Full Marathon Series.
 Some of the highlights of the series include series points awards and finishers’ medals.
 More information on the series can be found at CalHalfSeries.com.